loomnetwork/loom-truffle-provider/README.md

 * Loom Truffle Provider is currently compatible only with Truffle `v4.1.8`.
 Support for newer versions will be added soon.
-* Only one account is available for testing and deployment, the one associated with the private key.

 ## Description

-Loom Truffle Provider makes it possible to deploy smart contracts written in Solidity on a Loom DappChain.
+Loom Truffle Provider makes it possible to deploy smart contracts written in Solidity and using Truffle Suite on a Loom DappChain.
 Here's an example Truffle configuration that uses the Loom Truffle Provider...

 ```javascript